Markets hope for positive signs from Trump trade speech

 "Do you as a business make a decision that now the environment is clearer, there are less tariffs, so now you're more likely to invest?
 Or, if after the last three years, you're still more cautious and say 'let's wait this one out,'" Daco said.
 "I'd favor the latter."

-(Reporting by Jeff Mason and April Joyner; Additional reporting by Andrea Shalal in Washington and Sinead Carew in New York; Writing by Heather Timmons; Editing by Dan Burns and Peter Cooney)
+(Reporting by Jeff Mason and April Joyner; Additional reporting by Andrea Shalal in Washington and Sinead Carew in New York; Writing by Heather Timmons; Editing by Dan Burns, Peter Cooney and Jonathan Oatis)

 ((Heather.Timmons@thomsonreuters.com;))